danielabe/Movies-Project/README.md

 ## Open project :open_file_folder:
 Open the project in an IDE
 ## Import modules
-Add the following modules to the project structure:
+Add the following modules to the project structure:<br />
 :cherry_blossom: catalog-service

 :cherry_blossom: config-server